FinnbarrAmbrose/UK-Home-Price-Predictor/README.md

 A predictive analytics project built to explore and model historical uk housing prices using the hm land registry “uk housing prices paid” dataset. this repo lets users:

+- browse county-level trends and compare new builds versus established properties
+- test market hypotheses with welch’s t-tests and anova
+- train and evaluate regression models to estimate sale prices within a target mae
+- interact via a streamlit dashboard for real-time price prediction

+designed for prospective buyers, sellers, analysts, and data enthusiasts who want a user-friendly interface for deep dives into the uk property market’s past performance.

 ## Dataset